inaka/sumo_db/README.md

 # About
 This is a work in progress.
+There's also [an article](http://marcelog.github.com/articles/erlang_persistence_entities.html) about epers.

 **epers** aims to ease db access for erlang applications.
 It offers a very simple persistance layer capable of interacting with different db's, while